By MOAA Staff

 - Is there a new employer headed to your area that will bring increased demand for care?

-A: The COVID-19 pandemic surely will yield many lessons learned for the entire medical system, including DoD.
+Additionally, the COVID-19 pandemic will yield many lessons learned for the entire medical system, including DoD.
 It would not make sense to simply pause billet reductions and MTF restructuring only to return to a pre-coronavirus reform strategy after the crisis has passed.
 The COVID-19 pandemic demands all plans to downsize military medical capacity be reconsidered.

 Q. Didn’t we get a halt to billet reductions in last year’s NDAA?

 A. Yes.
 Section 719 of the FY 2020 NDAA -- Limitation on the Realignment or Reduction of Military Medical End Strength -- halted billet reductions until DoD and the services demonstrate they have addressed all readiness and beneficiary care impacts via reviews, analyses, mitigation plans, and beneficiary outreach.
 This report was due in June, but DHA has requested an extension due to COVID-19.
 The report is still critical, but it will be incomplete without a larger analysis around the national response to COVID-19.